Majorca Spain - Hiking

 Click the Itinerary tab above for daily details.

-Arrival in Spain and settling in.
-Flights from the U.S. will land early afternoon.
+Your arrival in Spain.
+Travelers from the U.S. will arrive early afternoon in Palma.
 We’ll greet you at the airport then shuttle you to our destination for the week.
-It’s about a 20-minute drive.
+It’s about a 20-minute drive from the airport to our villa in Bunyola.

 About our Villa